OpenBB-finance/OpenBB/website/content/bot/discord/price/_index.md

 This group of commands are the primary methods for requesting price information, using the symbol and exchange structures followed by yFinance.
-Crypto, FX, Indexes, and Futures are also callable whereever the input variable is a ticker.
+Crypto, FX, Indexes, and Futures are also callable wherever the input variable is a ticker.

 A list of supported exchanges can be downloaded here: